WebDesigner32/ConferenceCentralApp/README.md

 3. Set the Web client ID as the value for CLIENT_ID in `static/js/app.js`.
 5. In GoogleAppEngineLauncher, right click and then click `New`.
 Leave the `Application ID` blank and then specify the Application Directory.
-Next, you can set a port.
-Once completed, continue by clicking Create.
+Next, you can set `Port`.
+Once completed, continue by clicking `Create`.
-6. In GoogleAppEngineLauncher, click Run.
+6. In GoogleAppEngineLauncher, click `Run`.
 6. Check if the app is running by visiting [localhost:8080][6].
 If you are using a port other than the default 8080, say 9080 for example, then you visit localhost:9080.